mahmoudparsian/data-warehousing/README.md

 ---------

 ## 2. Course Information:
+	A data warehouse  is  a  subject-oriented, integrated, non-volatile  and time-variant collection of  data  in support of management’s decisions.

-	This Data-Warehousing course introduces the  business,
+	This data-warehousing course introduces the  business,
 	technology, and managerial issues related  to  BI  and DW solutions.
 Students will acquire practical skills in    collecting   business   requirements,  planning,
 	defining,  designing  and  developing  a  BI solution.